SanliFaez/OS4Physicists/Lectures/Lecture3_BigCollaborations.md

 ## Evaluation
 + Students answer the quiz about the podcast and participate in the discussion of the material covered.
 + In class, students see the video lecture on big collaborations by Dr. Niels Martens and participate in the discussion of the material.
-+ Students work in small groups to investigate an example of the credit structure, promotion of junior researchers, and open science principles within an example of a large collaboration.
++ Students work in small teams to investigate an example of the credit structure, promotion of junior researchers, and open science principles within an example of a large collaboration.
 + Students give a short presentation of their findings to the group, receive peer feedback, and hear from the others on different examples.

 ### Assignment description